-- Grill for 2 to 6 minutes, turning once or twice, until grill marks appear.
+- Grill halloumi for 2 to 6 minutes, turning once or twice, until grill marks appear.

 - Sprinkle with the remaining olive oil, lemon, and thyme.
-Serve warm with pita, mixed into a salad, or however you ENJOY!
+Serve warm with pita bread, mixed into a salad, or however wish.
+ENJOY!

 Ways to Serve Grilled Halloumi

 - Appetizer.
-Pile it on a plate alongside pita or toasted baguette slices.
+Pile it on a plate alongside pita, Homemade Naan, or toasted baguette slices.
 As an appetizer is my favorite way to serve halloumi, and my friends go crazy for it!

 - Grilled Halloumi Salad.
-Cut the grilled Halloumi into bite-sized pieces and mix it into your favorite salad.
+Cut the grilled halloumi into bite-sized pieces and pile them on your favorite salad.
 This Mediterranean Chickpea Salad, Israeli Couscous Salad, and this Arugula Salad would all be tasty.

 - Grilled Halloumi Sandwich.
-Tuck your grilled Halloumi into pita or between slices of toasted bread with thinly sliced, roasted or grilled vegetables and a smear of Edamame Hummus for a filling vegetarian main.
+Tuck your grilled halloumi into a pita or between slices of toasted bread with thinly sliced, roasted, or grilled vegetables and a smear of Edamame Hummus for a filling vegetarian main.
+Or make burgers!

 - To Store.
-Refrigerate leftover grilled Halloumi for up to 2 days.
+Refrigerate leftovers for up to 2 days.